through my volunteer work at the Hospice

-She rapped gently at the door that stood slightly ajar, the television emitting a low staccato of voices into the darkened, sparse room.
-Bending, she gently touched the soft flannel of the elderly man’s sleeve and asked if he was doing well and it seemed that today he was.
-The medications had been adjusted to allow him to enjoy a pleasant and lucid afternoon.
-The disorientation had lifted and there was a sense that the gentleman she knew had returned to her.
+I rapped gently at the door that stood slightly ajar, the television emitting a low staccato of voices into the darkened, sparse room.
+Bending, I gently touched the soft flannel of the elderly woman’s sleeve and asked if she was doing well and it seemed that today she was.
+The medications had been adjusted to allow her to enjoy a pleasant and lucid afternoon.
+The disorientation had lifted and there was a sense that the woman I had come to know was present.

-They chatted for a while and she regaled him with stories of the world “out there” where the silly and innocuous had become an eager distraction for one who had been set down at the end of life’s journey.
+We chatted for a while and I regaled her with stories of the world “out there” where the silly and innocuous had become an eager distraction for one who had been set down at the end of life’s journey.

-In the midst of the visit, the man quietly, asked, “Where are we..” sensing confusion, she hesitantly reminded him of the building and its location.
-“No,” he repeated insistently, “I mean.. where are we now.”
-Stunned, she realized only then that his vision had deteriorated since her last visit.
-“Next to your bed,” the young woman softly conveyed, “The window is to your left..”
+In the midst of the visit, the woman quietly, asked, “Where are we..” sensing confusion, I hesitantly reminded her of the building and its location.
+“No,” she repeated insistently, “I mean.. where are we now.”
+Stunned, I realized only then that her vision had deteriorated since my last visit.
+“Next to your bed,” I softly conveyed, “The window is to your left..”

 So much debilitating ruin in such a short a time.

-The young woman had rambled through the market that morning, bustling amidst the stalls overflowing with gorgeous vegetables and rampant with spring flowers.
-On impulse she had picked up a bouquet of tulips.. parrot tulips with satin ruffled edges.
-She knew that, in better days, he had been an avid gardener, planting a vegetable garden out back every spring.
-There were many afternoons when he would arrive, unannounced at her door, an overflowing pail of freshly picked red raspberries in hand, to offer in exchange for just one of the roses from her garden… a rose he would then give to his wife.
+I had joyfully rambled through the market that morning, bustling amidst the stalls overflowing with gorgeous vegetables and rampant spring flowers.
+On impulse I had picked up a bouquet of tulips.. parrot tulips with satin ruffled edges.
+I knew that, in better days, this woman had been an avid gardener, planting a vegetable garden “out back” every spring.

-Placing the tulips in a glass vase, she asked if he had planted this sort of bulb.
-Indeed, he had, he reminisced, but of course he had not had a garden in a very long while.
-She carefully placed a feathery bulb into the weathered, frail hand and tenderly he touched each petal, he felt each ruffled curve and inhaled its scent.
+Now placing these tulips in a glass vase, I asked if she had planted this sort of bulb.
+Indeed, she had, she reminisced, but of course she had not had a garden in a very long while.
+I carefully placed a feathery bulb into the weathered, frail hand and tenderly she touched each petal, she felt each ruffled curve and inhaled its scent.

-They chatted on, until the late afternoon sun began to cast slanting shadows across the floor of his room.. a breeze gently stirred and lifted the curtains that framed the open window.
-With anguish, she prepared to take her leave, stood and placed the vase on the old chest near her friend.
-Standing in the doorway, she paused for a weighted moment, then turned to look back.
-A sense of peace quietly move through her then and she knew that although he could no longer see them, her friend would be able to sense the flowers’ presence long after she had gone.
+We chatted on, until the late afternoon sun began to cast slanting shadows across the floor of her room.. a breeze gently stirred and lifted the curtains that framed the open window.
+With anguish, I prepared to take my leave, stood and placed the vase on the old chest near my friend, not knowing whether this would be our last visit.
+Standing in the doorway, I paused for a weighted moment, then turned to look back.
+Gently, a sense of peace and God’s love quietly move through me and I knew for certain that although she could no longer see them, my friend would be able to sense the flowers’ presence.